Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 23 September

 One person was killed in a Russian drone strike in Zaporizhzhia.

-Russian air defences intercepted 36 drones near Moscow, according to Mayor Sergey Sobyanin.
+Russian air defenses intercepted 36 drones near Moscow, according to Mayor Sergey Sobyanin.
 There were no reports of casualties or damage in Moscow.
 Flights out of Sheremetyevo International Airport were suspended for four hours, leading to the cancellation of nearly 100 flights.
 Some 81 drones were shot down across several regions according to the Russian MoD, with seven people reported injured in Belgorod Oblast.
 Ukrainian drones struck two oil pipelines in Bryansk and Samara Oblasts.
 In Bryansk Oblast, near the village of Naitopovichi, an ignition on the LVDS Stalnoy Kon pipeline was reported.

-Geolocated footage shows that Russian forces took the town of Pereizne, south of Siversk.
+Geolocated footage showed Russian forces took Pereizne town, south of Siversk.

 24 September

 The Gazprom Neftekhim Salavat oil refinery was attacked by Ukrainian drones with locals reporting smoke and several explosions according to Astra.
-Russian authorities claimed that two people were killed in a Ukrainian drone attack on Novorossiysk.
+Russian authorities claimed two people were killed in a Ukrainian drone attack on Novorossiysk.

 According to Bloomberg, Ukraine forced a temporary halt to oil exports from the ports of Novorossiysk and Tuapse after Ukrainian naval drones targeted the oil transshipment points at the two ports.

 A Ukrainian training ground in Honcharivske, Chernihiv Oblast, was struck by two Iskander ballistic missiles, causing an unspecified number of military casualties.

-Ukraine and Syria formally reestablished diplomatic relations that had been severed following the decision of President Bashar al-Assad's regime to recognize the independence of the Donetsk and Luhansk People's Republics in June 2022.
+Ukraine and Syria formally reestablished diplomatic relations that were severed following the decision of President Bashar al-Assad's regime to recognize the independence of the Donetsk and Luhansk People's Republics in June 2022.